 One of our favorite iterations of Rhodiola rosea extract is not only certified and validated by outside testing, but it elevates the clinically-suggested dose of salidroside!

 NNB Nutrition consistently spearheads innovation in the sports supplement industry.
 Backed by a team of intelligent scientists, researchers, and formulators, they’ve created some of the most intriguing ingredients we’ve seen in quite some time.
-Joining the ranks of MitoBurn and CurcuPrime, the brand recently released a Rhodiola rosea extract, RhodioPrime 6X.
+Joining the ranks of patent-pending MitoBurn and the patented GlucoVantage, the brand recently released a Rhodiola rosea extract, RhodioPrime 6X.

 RhodioPrime 6X carries the signatures of an NNB product – lab-tested, unadulterated, high-quality – as well as uniqueness.
 RhodioPrime amplifies concentrations of the herb’s main bioactive ingredient, at 6% salidroside.
 It’s formulated from Rhodiola crenulata, a close cousin of Rhodiola rosea.
 In this case, it’s used to extract and isolate salidroside.